6 ways to boost mental well-being while working from home

-Feeling lonely and stressed out now that your home is your office?
+Feeling lonely or stressed out now that your home is your office?
 Follow these tips to ease your mind.

 man with baby working on laptop

-Working from home can make it difficult to maintain boundaries and protect your mental health in even the best of times.
-Fortunately, some aspects of the experience are under our control, and being proactive about reducing work-related distress may help free mental resources to cope with other pandemic-related challenges.
+Sometimes, when you work from home, it can be difficult to maintain boundaries and protect your mental well-being.
+Fortunately, some aspects of the experience are under our control.
+Being proactive about reducing work-related distress may help improve your mood, outlook, and focus.

-Everyone’s situation is different, and the COVID-19 outbreak continues to evolve.
-Plans made today may change tomorrow—or planning may be impossible, period.
-But taking the following steps may help you strike the right balance—and preserve your mental health
+Everyone’s situation is different.
+Between job and money uncertainty, plans made today may change tomorrow.
+But taking the following steps may help you strike the right balance—and preserve your mental health.

 Set clear boundaries

-When work takes place where you live, creating boundaries for your time, space and social interaction is crucial to keeping your stress levels in check.
-It’s all too easy to let work colonize hours you could have been devoting to home, family or other pursuits, or to let piles of work-related papers build up on the dining-room table.
+When work takes place where you live, creating boundaries for your time, space, and social interaction is key to keeping your stress levels in check.
+It’s all too easy to let work colonize hours you could have been devoting to home, family, or other pursuits, or to let piles of work-related papers build up on the dining-room table.
 Add kids or a partner who assume your attention is always available, and boundaries become vital to just getting through the afternoon.
-Try these strategies:
+Try these strategies.

-• Follow a routine.
-Start by making up a daily schedule—one that includes time allotted for your morning routine, a clear beginning and end to each workday, and breaks for meals, exercise and more.
+Start by making up a daily schedule—one that includes time allotted for your morning routine, a clear beginning and end to each workday, and breaks for meals, exercise, and more.
 If you live with others, let them know when you’ll be working and when your work hours end.
 Close doors when you absolutely can’t be disturbed, if possible.
-This can help you maintain any work-life balance you may have achieved before the pandemic.
+This can help you maintain work-life balance.

-• Step away from the screen.
-Remember that it’s essential to take breaks from your computer.
-Don’t be afraid to let your coworkers’ bids for your attention go temporarily unanswered—that’s what tools like voicemail are for.
+Remember that it’s important to take breaks from your computer.
+Don’t be afraid to let your coworkers’ bids for your attention go temporarily unanswered.
 Replying to volumes of emails after work hours may demonstrate dedication, but can also lead to burnout.

-• Establish a workspace.
 Your physical space could benefit from boundaries, as well.
-While it’s tempting to conduct video calls from anywhere convenient, an area dedicated to work can help you mentally separate your job from your home life.
-You’ll also be able to keep needed supplies close at hand, as well, eliminating frenzied searches for headphones, documents and chargers.
+While it’s tempting to conduct video calls from anywhere that’s convenient, establishing an area dedicated to work can help you mentally separate your job from your home life.
+You’ll also be able to keep needed supplies close at hand, eliminating frenzied searches for headphones, documents, and chargers.

-• Define kids’ boundaries, too.
 What if your children are home?
 First, let your colleagues know if they don’t already; odds are they’re in a similar situation.
-Then, dedicate a space for your kids’ schoolwork and provide them with a daily structure including start times, end times and scheduled breaks.
+Then, try to provide kids with a daily structure including start times, end times, and scheduled breaks.
 This can help them understand your expectations and reduce distractions overall.
-Interruptions will happen, of course, but guardrails may lessen the volume.
+Interruptions will happen, of course, but boundaries may lessen the volume.

 Stay in touch

-Working from home presents challenges to mental health aside from blurred boundaries.
+Working from home presents challenges to mental health beyond blurred boundaries.
 A prime example: loneliness.
-Indeed, the need to cultivate relationships with colleagues can be hard to fulfill with a couch-and-laptop-in-pajamas setup.
-And, during the pandemic, it’s no longer an option to pop over to the local cafe for a change of scenery and a friendly word with the barista.
+Indeed, the need to cultivate relationships with colleagues can be a hard one to fulfill with a couch-and-laptop-in-pajamas setup.
+And depending on your situation, it may not be an option to pop over to the local cafe for a change of scenery and a friendly word with the barista.

-To help you stay in touch with other people and keep from feeling isolated, make liberal use of video calls and apps designed for the workplace, such as Slack or Microsoft Teams.
+To help you stay in touch with other people and keep from feeling isolated, make liberal use of video calls and social media designed for the workplace, such as Slack or Microsoft Teams.
 Try having a morning meeting with colleagues each day or setting up regular conversations with coworkers.
-Don’t be afraid to ask for help when you need it; many of your colleagues are in the same situation.
+Don’t be afraid to ask for help when you need it, either; many of your colleagues may be in the same situation.

 Optimize your work time

-Between constant distractions and a steep learning curve, working from home can make you feel frustrated, unproductive and incompetent—like you’re not getting your job done.
-You can help mitigate these emotions by employing a few key practices:
+Between constant distractions and a steep learning curve, working from home can make you feel frustrated, unproductive, and incompetent—like you’re not getting your job done.
+You can help ease these emotions by employing a few key practices:

-• Set goals for each day.
-Whether it’s working a set number of hours or completing a certain project, hitting a goal can foster feelings of achievement.
+Whether it’s working a set number of hours or completing a certain project, hitting a goal can foster feelings of worth and achievement.

 Limiting your news intake can boost your productivity and improve your state of mind, as well.
-Instead of constantly scrolling through social media feeds filled with worrisome stories, try tuning into COVID-19 news just once or twice daily, for a few minutes each time.
+Instead of constantly scrolling through social media feeds filled with worrisome stories, try tuning into news just one or twice daily, for a few minutes each time.

 Don’t skip breaks